Chaim Elazar Spira: Journey to Jerusalem

-In 1930, Spira visited Palestine for a thirteen-day trip to visit the elderly kabbalist Solomon Eliezer Alfandari (known as the Saba Kadisha, "Holy Grandfather") and also to visit with his followers in Palestine.
+In 1930, Spira visited Mandatory Palestine for a thirteen-day trip to visit the elderly kabbalist Solomon Eliezer Alfandari (known as the Saba Kadisha, "Holy Grandfather") and also to visit with his followers in Palestine.

 He met with Alfandari for long hours behind closed doors over the span of a week.
-While Spira was in Jerusalem Alfandari died.
+While Spira was in Jerusalem, Alfandari died.

 Details of the trip were recorded in a book written by a disciple of Spira's, Moshe Goldstein, who was one of those accompanying the Rebbe on his trip.
 The book was reprinted several times in Hebrew and Yiddish, and was translated to English in 2009 by Artscroll Publications.